htoann/Hotel-Booking/README.md

-# BookingHotel - Find your next stay
+# Booking Hotel - Find your next stay

 ### Search deals on hotels, homes, and much more...